cgwire/kitsu/docs/slack/README.md

 ### Enable Slack notifications in your profile

 The final step requires to go in your profile section.
 From there you can put your Slack notifications on.
-It requires a last parameter: the nickname you use on your Slack.
+It requires a last parameter: the Member ID you use on your Slack.

-You can find it in your Slack profile:
+You can find it in your Slack profile nearby the nickname:
 ![Application token](../img/slack/slack_display_name.png)

 Then In your Kitsu proflie, set the Slack notifications on and the Slack